4ciemg/IEM-EQ-Guide/Measurement Databases.md

 Mostly focused on headphone measurements, but IEM measurements are also available and are measured using a HATS.
 Relatively sparse and measurements are not available for download or modification, but are of very high quality.

 Pros | Cons |
 :-:|:-:|
-Very high quality measurements | Measurements only avaiable in PDFs |
+Very high quality measurements | Measurements only available in PDFs |
 HATS-based measurement | HATS-based measurement |
   | Relatively sparse collection |